SAP-samples/teched2025-AD161/exercises/ex1/README.md

 Copy the folder [assets/ex1/_i18n](../../assets/ex1/_i18n) into folder _xflights_.

     The result should look like this:

     <br>![](/exercises/ex1/images/01_06_0010.png)

 3. Go back to the browser window with the Fiori preview and refresh.
 Notice the change in the column labels.

     <br>![](/exercises/ex1/images/01_06_0020-60.png)

 ## Exercise 1.7 - Add API service

-After completing these steps you will have an additional service that acts as an API to retrieve some data from the _xflights_ app.
+After completing these steps, you will have an additional service that acts as an API to retrieve some data from the xflights app.

 1. In folder _xflights/srv_, add a file _data-service.cds_.